-Article 2.8 Language of Instruction
+Article 2.8 Language of instruction

-In compliance with the Code of Conduct regarding Language of Instruction [Gedragscode voertaal1] the languages of instruction and examination of the programme are English and Spanish.
-Students are expected to have an adequate command of the languages of instruction of the programme.
+In compliance with the Code of Conduct on the Language of Instruction1 the languages of instruction and examination of the programme are English and Spanish.
+Students are expected to have an adequate command of the language(s) of instruction and examination in the programme, in accordance with the requirements stated in Article 5.2.4.